EtchedPixels/CC6303/README.md

 tested but the library helpers for shifts, multiply and particularly division are not yet fully debugged.

-On the 6800 processor the library routines are far from complete, and the code generator may still generate non 6800 code on a few paths.
+On the 6800 processor the library routines are far from complete and the code generator needs some optimizing and a lot of un-inlining of code.

-The bundled C library routines are initial code and not yet tested or reviewed.
+The bundled C library routines are initial code and not fully tested or reviewed.
 They are intended to provide native versions of key and time critical functions not a full C library.